11 Tips for Accurate CNA Charting or Documentation

 11 Important Tips for CNA Charting and Documentation

 When it comes to CNA charting, there are eleven golden rules that you need to follow to ensure the accuracy and completeness of the documentation.
-They are as follows:
+Following and adhering to these tips will help you create a thorough and professional record which reflects the highest level of care provided:

 If You Didn’t Write It Down, It Didn’t Happen